jonasjberg/autonameow/README.md

 ----------------

 * __Rule-based Renaming__
-    * __Conditions__ are evaluated in order to to determine whether to use a certain rule for a given file
+    * __Conditions__ are evaluated in order to determine whether to use a certain rule for a given file
-    * __Name Template__ has placeholder fields that to be populated with suitable data.
+    * __Name Template__ has placeholder fields that will be populated with suitable data
-    * __Sources__ specifies which data is used to populate which placeholder fields in the name template.
+    * __Sources__ specifies which data is used to populate which placeholder fields in the name template
     * Rules are ranked by score, weight and a "bias"
     * Rules can be set to allow failed conditions, which allows powerful layering of more or less "targeted" rules